zeux/meshoptimizer/README.md

 ### Vertex cache optimization

-When the GPU renders the mesh, it has to run the vertex shader for each vertex; usually GPUs have a built-in fixed size cache that stores the transformed vertices (the result of running the vertex shader), and uses this cache to reduce the number of vertex shader invocations.
-This cache is usually small, 16-32 vertices, and can have different replacement policies; to use this cache efficiently, you have to reorder your triangles to maximize the locality of reused vertex references like so:
+When the GPU renders the mesh, it runs the vertex shader for each vertex.
+Historically, GPUs used a small fixed-size post-transform cache (16-32 vertices) with different replacement policies to store the shader output and avoid redundant shader invocations.
+Modern GPUs still perform vertex reuse, but with substantially different mechanics: vertex invocations are batched into thread groups based on the input indices, and effective reuse depends on factors like vertex shader outputs and rasterizer throughput.
+To maximize the locality of reused vertex references, you have to reorder your triangles like so:

 ```c++
 meshopt_optimizeVertexCache(indices, indices, index_count, vertex_count);